mattbierner/blog.mattbierner.com/_posts/2014-05-02-incremental-parsing-with-feedback-in-a-web-worker.md

 # Worker Thread
 The worker thread defines the word count parser, handles messages from the main thread, and sends parsing results back to the main thread.

-This worker use an incremental Bennu parser to feed chunks of data from the main thread to a parser, and extract working results from this parser.
+This worker uses an incremental Bennu parser to feed chunks of data from the main thread to a parser, and extract working results from this parser.
 Parsing may either succeed or fail with a result value.

 ## Initialization
-Bennu uses AMD to define its packages and import dependancies.
-After loading an AMD module loader using `importScripts`, we configure it for Bennu and its dependancies.
+Bennu uses AMD to define its packages and import dependencies.
+After loading an AMD module loader using `importScripts`, we configure it for Bennu and its dependencies.
 A standard `require` block  can then load Bennu.

 ```js